SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 ## Design Your EDA
 Duration: 0:16:00

-Now that you're familiar with the use case 🚕 🚖 🚕 and you've imported the application domain into the Event Portal let's get update our Event-Driven Architecture (EDA).
+Now that you're familiar with the use case 🚕 🚖 🚕 and you've imported the application domain into the Event Portal, let's update our Event-Driven Architecture (EDA).

 Open the _NYC Modern Taxi Co_ Application Domain that you previously imported in the Event Portal Designer.
 You should see a _Taxis_ Application which publishes _TaxiStatusUpdate_ Events.
 We want to extend this architecture to match the design discussed for in our use case.